 Running global Innovation & Problem-Solving workshops, seminars, and sessions for students K-12 across the world.
-I have reached over 58,000 students in the past several years, through partnerships with local organizations, schools in remote areas, and museums.
+I have reached over 70,000 students across 35 countries in the past several years, through partnerships with local organizations, schools in remote areas, and museums.
 The workshops highlight my simple 4-step process for youth to begin solving problems in their local community, while exposing students to emerging technologies like artificial intelligence, virtual reality, and 3D printing as tools to create solutions.

 Dame Irene Okwuosa Memorial Convent School (Oraifite, Nigeria)